15 Waterfalls So Magical You Won't Believe They're in the U.S.

 Shoshone Falls; Twin Falls, Idaho

-Pro tip: After your waterfall excursion, book a room at The Fillmore Inn for Tudor-style fixings from the décor to the delectable cuisine.
+Pro tip: After your excursion, book a room at The Fillmore Inn for Tudor-style fixings from the décor to the delectable cuisine.

 Yosemite Falls; Yosemite National Park, California